Probable-Futures/docs/data-api-calls.md

 ---
 layout: data-layout
-title: Calling the API
+title: Calling the data API
 nav_order: 2
 parent: Data API
 ---

-# Calling the API
+# Calling the data API

 The API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs: